 The presentation can make or break your touch-and-feel station.
 Create the ambiance you want with your setup.
-Keep things fairly simple for a classroom party or carnival by cutting a hand-sized hold in the top of boxes.
+Keep things fairly simple for a classroom party or carnival by cutting a hand-sized hole in the top of boxes.
 Use medium-size boxes with lids of the same sizes.
 Spray paint the boxes and lids black or drape the entire display with a black cloth with corresponding holes cut out.
 Cover the display with fake cobwebs and spiders.
 Alternatively, set up a fake autopsy room and have guests reach under a sheet to feel inside a dummy or stuffed clothes.

 Hold My Hand